-Over the last 10 year period the Council has delivered savings in excess of $\pounds 7.8$ m, a significant reduction in comparison to the overall net expenditure budget.
-However further savings of $\pounds 1.2$ m are still to be delivered in order to achieve the current target by 2020/21.
+Over the last 10 year period the Council has delivered savings in excess of £7.8m, a significant reduction in comparison to the overall net expenditure budget.
+However further savings of £1.2m are still to be delivered in order to achieve the current target by 2020/21.

-The Towards Financial Sustainability (TFS) programme is and continues to be the vital element in ensuring that the Council maintains a sustainable financial position and delivers the required reductions in the net budget. programme itself has been The the Council's refocused reflecting thinking innovative, forward and commercial approach alongside its ambitions to maintain high performing services and a performance culture.
+The Towards Financial Sustainability (TFS) programme is and continues to be the vital element in ensuring that the Council maintains a sustainable financial position and delivers the required reductions in the net budget. programme itself has been refocused reflecting the Council's innovative, forward thinking commercial approach alongside its ambitions to maintain high performing services and a performance culture.
 As part of this refocus there are now four agreed strands to achieve savings.
 These are: